Azure/azure-iot-sdk-c/readme.md

 ### iOS Limitations

 - Authentication is limited to SAS keys on iOS.
-No cert based authentication is officially supported.
+No certificate-based authentication is officially supported.
 - The Device Provisioning Client is not supported on iOS.
 Only the Azure IoT Hub device client is supported.

 For other platforms - including Linux - you need to clone and build the SDK directly.
 You may also build it directly for the platforms above.
 Instructions can be found [here](./iothub_client/readme.md#compile).